-- j.
+- h.
+Sandbags or other erosion control measures will be installed to prevent silt runoff to public roadways from sites with a slope greater than 1%. - i.
+The idling time of diesel-powered construction equipment will be minimized to 2 minutes. - j.
 The project will develop a plan demonstrating that the offroad equipment (more than 50 horsepower) to be used in the construction project (i.e., owned, leased, and subcontractor vehicles) would achieve a project wide fleet-average 20% NOX reduction and 45% PM reduction compared to the most recent ARB fleet average.
 Acceptable options for reducing emissions include the use of late model engines, low-emission diesel products, alternative fuels, engine retrofit technology, after-treatment products, add-on devices such as particulate filters, and/or other options as such become available. - k.
-Use low VOC (i.e., ROG) coatings beyond the local requirements (i.e., Regulation 8, Rule 3: Architectural Coatings). - 1.
+Use low VOC (i.e., ROG) coatings beyond the local requirements (i.e., BAAQMD Regulation 8, Rule 3: Architectural Coatings). - 1.
 All construction equipment, diesel trucks, and generators will be equipped with BACT for emission reductions of NOX and PM. - m.
 All construction equipment shall meet ARB's most recent certification standard for offroad heavy duty diesel engines. - 63.
 Reduce construction-related air pollutant emissions to below BAAQMD NOx thresholds (MM AQ-2c).
 The project proponents will ensure construction-related emissions do not exceed BAAQMD's construction NOX threshold of 54 pounds per day.
 In addition to implementing PEIR Mitigation Measures AQ-2a and AQ-2b, the project proponents will coordinate with BAAQMD (or the Clean Air Foundation) to purchase NOX credits to offset remaining NOX construction and operations emissions exceeding BAAQMD thresholds.